Sally's Apizza: Fare

 Sally's serves New Haven-style thin-crust apizza, which is baked in coal-fired brick pizza ovens.
-By default, a New Haven pizza is a "plain" pizza topped with only tomato sauce and Parmesan.
 Sally's is a small restaurant, and patrons must often wait in line, sometimes for hours.

 History

 The restaurant was purchased for $500 in 1938 by Filomena Consiglio, sister of Frank Pepe, who was the owner of Frank Pepe Pizzeria Napoletana, another Wooster Street pizza restaurant.
 Sal Consiglio, a son of Filomena, ran it until his death in May 1989.
 His wife Flo died in September 2012.
 While their children Richard and Robert still operate the restaurant, they sold it to an unnamed buyer in 2017.
 In 2021, a second location was opened in Stamford, Connecticut.
 In 2022, a third location was opened in Fairfield, Connecticut.
 In December 2023, a fourth location was opened in Woburn, Massachusetts.
 Additional locations are planned in Connecticut and Massachusetts.